stevenjlho/leetcode/solutions/104. Maximum Depth of Binary Tree/README.md

 ## Intuition

-The maximum depth or height of a binary tree represents the length of the longest path from the root node to a leaf node.
-If the tree is empty, the depth is zero.
+We'll recursively explore each branch to its deepest point, keeping track of the depth as we go.

 ## Approach

-1. Check if the `root` node is null.
-If it is, return 0, as there are no nodes to traverse.
+1. If the current `root` node is null (indicating a leaf node has been surpassed), return a depth of 0.
-2. If the `root` is not null, recursively find the maximum depth of the left and right subtrees:
+2. Using recursive calls, compute the depth for the left subtree and the right subtree.
-3. Call `maxDepth` for the left subtree, which calculates the maximum depth of the left branch.
-4. Call `maxDepth` for the right subtree, which calculates the maximum depth of the right branch.
-5. Return the maximum depth of the current node by taking the maximum of the depths of the left and right subtrees and adding 1 (for the current level).
+3. The depth of the current node will be 1 (representing the node itself) plus the maximum depth between its left and right subtrees.

 ## Complexity